 Some do not belong to gangs and may act differently on the streets or bullying in schools.
 It doesn't matter if a Japanese delinquent is a school bully, a gang member, and a biker.
 Let's see different types!

-They all end up having things in common and are still quite different from Western delinquents.
-Some may not look like delinquents or act that way, so we need to watch and get to know them.
+All end up having things in common and still differ quite a bit from Western delinquents.
+Some may not seem like delinquents or act that way, so we need to observe and get to know them.

 Types of offenders in Japan